 Use our calculator to get an idea of how much you can expect to spend if you sell without a realtor.

-If you’re considering selling without a realtor in Delaware, check out our friends at Clever Real Estate.
-Clever eliminates all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.
+If you’re considering selling without a realtor in Delaware, check out Real Estate Witch.
+We eliminate all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.

 In Delaware, sellers pay an average of 2.7% to a listing agent.
 Considering the median home value in Delaware is $349,000, that amounts to $9,493.
-But with Clever, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.
+But with Real Estate Witch you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.

 7 steps to sell a home in Delaware without a realtor